fishinthecalculator/gocix/doc/README.md

 package for the ` 'podman ` runtime.

 ` user ` (default: ` "oci-container" ` ) (type: string)
-The user under whose authority OCI runtime commands will be run.
+The user name under whose authority OCI runtime commands will be run.

 ` group ` (type: maybe-string)
-The group under whose authority OCI commands will be run.
-Its default value is either ` docker ` or ` cgroups ` based on the selected OCI runtime.
+The group name under whose authority OCI commands will be run.
+When using the ` 'podman ` OCI runtime, this field will be ignored and the default group of the user configured in the ` user ` field will be used.

 ` subuids-range ` (type: maybe-subid-range)
 An optional ` subid-range ` record allocating subuids for the user from